 Study Abroad is excited to announce a Maymester 2014 program to Chile!
 To apply for this Global Classroom Programs, follow these instructions.
-The deadline to apply is December 2, 2013.
 For more information about this programs, see below, or refer to the Study Abroad office's website.

 Students will earn three credits for GEOG 223M: Geography of Latin America.
 This course will focus the geography of Latin America, with a specific interest on Chile.
 The course explores many different facets of geography, including: physical, historical, population, cultural, economic, political, and settlement geography.